JPvRiel/docker-rsyslog/README.md

 [test/test_syslog_server.env](test/test_syslog_server.env) as an example will provide ideas on some env vars you can set.

-Reading the `ENV rsyslog_*` optons in the `Dockerfile` will provide a more exhustive list about what rsyslog configuration options are supported via environment variables.
+Reading the `ENV rsyslog_*` optons in the `Dockerfile` will provide a more exhaustive list about what rsyslog configuration options are supported via environment variables.

 #### How env vars get applied